 Related: Bank Failures and Inflation Making You Sweat?
 Here Are 3 Marketing Moves to Make Your Business Recession-Proof.

-However, the short-term ramifications of default could be nowhere near as damaging as the long-term implications--what Mamaysky calls a "reputational issue" that could call into question the U.S.'s credibility as a smart country to do business with.
+However, the short-term ramifications of default could be nowhere near as damaging as the long-term implications—what Mamaysky calls a "reputational issue" that could call into question the U.S.'s credibility as a smart country to do business with.

 "That's the biggest risk to me—it isn't what happens this year or next year, but will the world perceive in five to 10 years the U.S. to be the best country in the world to conduct business?" he said.
 "It's not imminent, but if Congress doesn't watch it, they're going to erode confidence."

-On Wednesday, top credit rating agency Finch placed the U.S.'s current "AAA" rating under "rating watch negative," which means the country's perfect score might be at risk for a downgrade.
+In May, top credit rating agency Finch placed the U.S.'s current "AAA" rating under "rating watch negative," which means the country's perfect score might be at risk for a downgrade.

 "The Rating Watch Negative reflects increased political partisanship that is hindering reaching a resolution to raise or suspend the debt limit despite the fast-approaching x date (when the U.S. Treasury exhausts its cash position and capacity for extraordinary measures without incurring new debt)," the company said in a statement.

-How will a default affect small businesses?
+How would a default affect small businesses?

 A recent report by Goldman Sachs found that 65% of small business owners would be "negatively impacted" if the U.S. defaults on its debt.
 Furthermore, 90% said it was "very important" that the government avoid defaulting.